MrCrLr/tender_trap/README.md

    - A **Terraform Cloud token** for remote state
    - An **AWS IAM key pair** for resource provisioning
 3. Resources are provisioned in **eu-north-1** (`Stockholm`) with clearly tagged assets and a modular structure.
-4. **Private EC2 instances** access the internet via the NAT Gateway.
+4. **Private EC2 instance** access the internet via a NAT EC2 instance configured for packet forwarding and masquerading.

 ---